Summary

 Background

 Nina and Felix studied art and literature before moving into architecture.
-They work together at Garner Davis Architects.
-There, they deliver small, neorationalist civic interventions and buildings, and test processes for design advocacy at the edges of municipal procurement.
+They work together on Bunurong Country at Garner Davis Architects.
+There, they deliver carefully detailed interventions and buildings, and test processes for design advocacy at the edges of municipal procurement.
 Their graduate thesis at the Melbourne School of Design, Limb, proposed a reparative rainwater-management and pollination network in Fishermans Bend, developing prosthetic structures for birds, bats, bees, butterflies, and people, alongside reconfigurations of pedestrian and cyclist flow.
-The approach built on under-resourced community ventures, integrating a design-centric framework for engaging institutional stakeholders like CitiPower.
-It has been exhibited at the Robin Boyd Foundation and 3553, and recognised with the Bates Smart Award.
+The approach built on under-resourced community ventures, integrating a design-led framework for engaging institutional stakeholders like CitiPower.
+It has been exhibited at the Robin Boyd Foundation and 3553, published in Atrium and Inflection, and recognised with the Bates Smart Award.
 Nina has also received the Ernest Fooks Memorial Award and the Edward Fielder Billson Medal.

 Training